-The next presentation, "Critical Philosophy and Peacemaking of Religions," which was to have been given by Professor Dr. Anton Grabner-Haider of the University of Graz, was presented by Tanja Hirschmann.
-His first observation was that most teachings or moral norms of religions are useful for the individual life and for social situations; religions follow the goal of making and keeping the peace in situations of political conflicts.
-However, the "dangerous side of religious convictions" was also acknowledged, with the observation that many religions draw a very strong border to different believers or to nonbelievers, the so-called out-group.
+The next presentation was to have been given by Prof. Dr. Anton Grabner-Haider of the University of Graz, but he regretfully was unable to attend.
+Instead, his speech "Critical Philosophy and Peacemaking of Religions," was presented by Tanja Hirschmann.
+The first observation was that most teachings or moral norms of religions are useful for the individual life and for social situations; religions follow the goal of making and keeping the peace in situations of political conflicts.
+However, the "dangerous side of religious convictions" was also acknowledged with the observation that many religions draw a very strong border to different believers or to nonbelievers, the so-called outgroup.
 The conclusion was that "there are many ways to God" and that religious people must engage in "mental disarmament and in political reconciliation between hostile groups."

-The vice president of UPF-Austria, Mag.
-Elisabeth Cook, concluded the first session with an overview of the World Clergy Leadership Conference (WCLC) which had been held in December 2019 in New York.
-Attended by nearly 1,000 religious leaders and guests from around the world, the WCLC event aimed at uniting races and religions while strengthening marriages and rebuilding families.
+The Vice President of UPF Austria, Mag.
+Elisabeth Cook, concluded the first Session with an overview of the World Clergy Leadership Conference (WCLC) which had been held in December 2019 in New York.
+Attended by nearly 1,000 religious leaders and guests from across the world, the WCLC event aimed at uniting races and religions while strengthening marriages and rebuilding families.
 Ms. Cook was among a delegation of seven Austrians attending the conference.
 She provided an overview of the peace declaration signing and clergy pledge to work for world peace.
-Ms. Cook also discussed the "Peace Starts with Me" festival, which was held at the Prudential Center in Newark, New Jersey, the following day.
-Impressed with the passionate approach of the African-American community toward faith and belief, Ms. Cook was one of 20,000 guests witnessing the appeal made to Christians by UPF co-founder Dr. Hak Ja Han Moon to unite in the spirit of the Gospel.
+Mrs. Cook also discussed the "Peace Starts with Me" festival, which was held in New York's Prudential Center the following day.
+Impressed with the passionate approach of the African American community toward faith and belief, Mrs. Cook was one of 20,000 guests witnessing Mrs. Moon's appeal to Christians to unite in the spirit of the Gospel.

-At a beginning of the second session Mag.
-Victoria Lobas, the founder of Asanga Yoga, gave an introduction to traditional yoga philosophy and led the audience in a few minutes of meditation.
+As a beginning of the second session Mag.
+Victoria Lobas, founder of Asanga Yoga gave an introduction to traditional Yoga Philosophy and led the audiance into few minutes of meditation.
 She quoted Mahatma Gandhi, who famously said, "You must be the change you want to see in the world."
-She explained that Gandhi was telling us that personal and social transformation go hand in hand.
-If we could change ourselves, the tendencies in the world also would change.
+Here, Gandhi is telling us that personal and social transformation go hand in hand.
+If we could change ourselves, the tendencies in the world would also change.

-Dr. Afsar Rathor, president of Growth4Peace and a former project manager in the United Nations Industrial Development Organization (UNIDO) and other UN organizations, served as moderator of the second session.
+Dr. Afsar Rathor, President of Growth4Peace and a former project manager in the United Nations Industrial Development Organization (UNIDO) and other UN organizations served as moderator of the second session.

-As the first speaker Professor Dr. Zekirija Sejdini, head of the Institute of Islamic-Theological Studies at the University of Vienna, spoke about the challenges of Islam in the European context.
-The growing number of people who have emigrated from different parts of the world inevitably increased the religious and cultural pluralism in Europe and have caused uncertainty in the society.
+As the first speaker Prof. Dr. Zekirija Sejdini, Head of Institute of Islamic-Theological Studies at the University of Vienna, spoke about the challenges of Islam in the European context.
+The growing number of people, who have emigrated from different parts of the world inevitably increased the religious and cultural pluralism in Europe and have caused uncertainty in the society.
 His concluding words were: "The future will not depend on the challenges we face but on the answers we find together."